 I will have my students play a game of "Around the World."

-Today's lesson will review subtraction and work towards building fluency in solving subtraction equations, which correlates with our common cores standards for first grade.
-(1.OA.C.6).
-For this game I will have my students answering questions towards "simple subtraction facts."
-Watch the video in the resource section...they love this game!
+Today's lesson will review addition and subtraction and work towards building fluency in solving equations.
+For this game I will have my students answering questions to increase their fluency with simple addition and subtraction facts.

 Okay, here we go, what is the answer to?